How to Win in Today’s Battle for Deposits

-Anyone who follows business news knows that technology is revolutionizing industries worldwide.
-Consumers now demand e-books instead of hardcovers, digital music instead of CDs, and online media instead of newspapers.
-This isn’t news.
-Everyone knows this.
+Digital technology has revolutionized industries worldwide.
+Consumers now demand digital music instead of CDs and online media instead of newspapers.

-What may be surprising is how quickly the change has occurred.
+What’s surprising is how quickly the change occurred.

 Look at the book industry for example.
 In less than eight years, Amazon went from underdog to powerhouse and knocked Borders out in the process.

 Today’s consumers have adapted.
 They’re not only accustomed to the digital revolution — they expect it, along with all the conveniences it brings.